 We ended up eating so late that the girls didn’t make it for cake and ended up falling asleep on the sofa watching a Barbie movie, despite their best efforts, poor kids.
 So I did actually relent and let them have cake early this morning.

-Well now that my birthday is finished and done with, still have 84 days to go until Christmas!
-Since around 26 December 2015 they have been asking me, “When is it Christmas again mom?”
-My reply has always been “after mommy’s birthday” because mine is the last birthday out of the four of us.
+Now that my birthday is finished and done with for another year, we still have 84 days to go until Christmas!
+The girls have been asking me “When is it Christmas again mom?” since boxing day!
+My reply has always been “after mommy’s birthday”, because mine is the last birthday out of the four of us.

 So today I have been trying to scrape together a list of every other possible little milestone I can use to get them from now until Christmas.
 So far my list includes, but is not limited to: